 I look at the candle in my left hand.
 It has burnt itself halfway, meaning there is not much time left until I am left in the dark.
 I place the candle on the reception desk and blow it out.
-The ground floor is still lit with the lamps Charlotte lit behind me.
+The ground floor is still lit with the lamps behind me.
 In front of me is complete darkness, except for the moonlight shining in from the window at the end of the entrance.

 Looks like I’ll need to ask the inn owner for a larger reward once we are done.
 There are two demons in here.

 Just then, a figure exits from the last room; it’s the demon.
-The demon features resembles a human.
+The demon features resemble a human.
 It is about one and a half times taller than me and a hunched back.
 Its hands are so long that they can touch the floor.
 Its fingers are as long as a human, but it has claws instead of nails.
 Now that I think about it, the demon looks more like a werewolf instead of a human, since it has a head that resembles a wolf.

 Though the demon notices me, it does not attack.
 Instead, it drags out the body of a half-eaten man, and continues to eat in front of me.

 Not like I am complaining; I’m thankful that it is not aggressive.
 Taking advantage of the situation, I continue to observe the demon, mainly its longer-than-normal hands.

 I grab the sword resting on my back with my right hand and unsheathe it.
 It’s a sword with no special decorations at its surface.
 The handle is a normal ‘T’ with a silver long double edge blade.
 The hilt is long enough to be held with both hands if the situation is needed.